- 1 What is Eid Al Fitr?

 In Morocco and for Muslims everywhere, Eid AL Fitr and Eid Al Adha are among the most anticipated and celebrated days of the year.

 Zakat Al Fitr :

 Zakat is one of the five pillars of Islam and represents a religious obligation or tax for all Muslims who meet the necessary criteria of wealth.
-Concerning ZAKAT LFITR is an Alms and for example, this year ( 2020 ) is set at 13 dirhams per person ( as a minimum amount ) and recommended to be given before the day of celebration, preferably one day or two or even three days at most.
+This alms, called ZAKAT LFITR, for example in the year 2020, is set at 13 dirhams per person (as a minimum amount) and recommended to be given before the day of celebration, preferably one day or two or even three days at most.
 In general, the family breadwinner gives this donation to needy people, so they can celebrate without financial worries or at least feeling less in need that day.